james91055/Work-Day-Scheduler/README.md

 ### Technology Used

 - JavaScript

   - Set up Jquery
   - Using moment()
-  - Using parsdInt()
-  - Using sibling()
+  - Using siblings()

   - Modify classes with JQUERY
-  - Pull and push data from local storage
+  - Get and Set data from local storage

-## Features in Password Genarator
+## Features in Work Day Scheduler

 ```md
 GIVEN I am using a daily planner to create a schedule